 What is it about winter that conjures up such lovely images?
 Sleigh rides, big sweaters, even marshmallows floating on the surface of a steaming hot cup of hot chocolate.
 But then there’s also dry, cracked skin that feels like it’s being rubbed with sandpaper and looks like it’s never seen the light of day.
-That’s why it’s so important to switch up your winter skin care routine so your skin can not only look, but feel its best in the winter months!
+That’s why it’s so important to switch up your skincare routine during the winter, so your skin can not only look but feel its best during this season.

 IN A NUTSHELL

 Main Takeaways: Changes in weather can lead to changes in your skin.
 In the winter months, there is less moisture in the air, which can lead to drier skin.
 It’s good to add more moisture into your routine.